 #3 Contact (or ‘Chewing’) Time

 Contact time is another factor that is often overlooked.
-It relates to how long one takes in chewing food before swallowing.
+It relates to how long one takes to chew food before swallowing.

 Distractions such as watching television, playing on technological devices and reading books should be avoided if it serves as a cause for prolonging mealtimes.